-The superintendent or superintendent's designee must provide the employee with a written statement of the reason(s) for the proposed non-renewal or termination action and an opportunity to address the conference board of education considering non-renewal or termination before the final action.
-The opportunity for an employee to address the local school board does not apply to non-renewal or termination of contract for reasons of insufficient enrollment or funds.
+The superintendent or superintendent's designee must provide the transfer or regular status employee with a written statement of the reason(s) for the proposed non-renewal or termination action and an opportunity to address the conference board of education considering non-renewal or termination before the final action.
+The opportunity for a transfer or regular status employee to address the local school board does not apply to non-renewal or termination of contract for reasons of insufficient enrollment or funds.

-The conference board of education must give the employee written notification of non-renewal or termination of employment and reason for such action.
-The employee shall be informed by mail at their last known address of the right to appeal the non-renewal or termination and participate in a meeting with the conference board of education regarding the non-renewal or termination at a time and place the Board chair designates.
-A request for the meeting must be submitted by the employee to the superintendent within thirty (30) days following the employee's receipt of the non-renewal or termination notice letter.
-The meeting date should be set within thirty (30) days after receiving notification of the employee's hearing request.
-If an employee fails to appear for the meeting the employee's appeal and meeting rights shall be deemed waived and the employing organization shall implement the non-renewal or termination procedures.
-The employee shall have the right to have counsel attend the conference board of education meeting with them at the employee's expense, but the counsel shall not have the right to address the Board, to present information, to examine or cross-examine those presenting information, or to speak on the employee's behalf.
+The conference board of education must give the transfer or regular status employee written notification of non-renewal or termination of employment and reason for such action.
+The transfer or regular status employee shall be informed by mail at their last known address of the right to appeal the non-renewal or termination and participate in a meeting with the conference board of education regarding the non-renewal or termination at a time and place the Board chair designates.
+A request for the meeting must be submitted by the transfer or regular status employee to the superintendent within thirty (30) days following the transfer or regular status employee's receipt of the non-renewal or termination notice letter.
+The meeting date should be set within thirty (30) days after receiving notification of the transfer or regular status employee's hearing request.
+If a transfer or regular status employee fails to appear for the meeting the transfer or regular status employee's appeal and meeting rights shall be deemed waived and the employing organization shall implement the nonrenewal or termination procedures.
+The transfer or regular status employee shall have the right to have counsel attend the conference board of education meeting with them at the transfer or regular status employee's expense, but the counsel shall not have the right to address the Board, to present information, to examine or cross-examine those presenting information, or to speak on the transfer or regular status employee's behalf.